oliyh/spa-skeleton/README.md

 ## Server

-The server consists of a Pedestal web server which serves a root for the SPA and a [Swagger API](http://swagger.io/).
+The server consists of a Pedestal web server which serves a root for the SPA and a [Swagger API](http://swagger.io/) provided by [pedestal-api](https://github.com/oliyh/pedestal-api).
 You can start it from a new Clojure REPL by loading the dev namespace and running start:
 ```clojure
 user> (dev)